andrewdoto13/andrewdoto13.github.io/_posts/2023-05-10-iubb_web_scraping.md

 iubb.to_csv("iubb_rosters.csv", index = False)
 ```

 And that concludes this web scraping example!
-Thank you for following along and we hope you found this a helpful introduction to web scraping.
+Thank you for following along and I hope you found this a helpful introduction to web scraping.